Social Media and Web Related Events in the City

 yultour.jpg

 I’m writing this quick post on last Yultour because I really enjoined the event.
 If you are not already familiar with Yultour, it can be described as a gathering of people into the tourism industry sharing this common interest on the impacts of the internet on their industry.
-The initiative comes from Pierre Bellerose of Tourisme Montreal and they describe themselves as a group of ‘blogueurs et gestionnaires adeptes du e-tourisme’.
+The initiative comes from Pierre Bellerose of and they describe themselves as a group of ‘blogueurs et gestionnaires adeptes du e-tourisme’.
 What brings truly a plus to this networking event is that there is a short presentation that comes with the meeting.

 What can we learn from museums?